Centrifugal force: Earth

 The Earth constitutes a rotating reference frame because it rotates once every 23 hours and 56 minutes around its axis.
 Because the rotation is slow, the fictitious forces it produces are often small, and in everyday situations can generally be neglected.
 Even in calculations requiring high precision, the centrifugal force is generally not explicitly included, but rather lumped in with the gravitational force: the strength and direction of the local "gravity" at any point on the Earth's surface is actually a combination of gravitational and centrifugal forces.
 However, the fictitious forces can be of arbitrary size.
-For example, in an Earth-bound reference system, the fictitious force (the net of Coriolis and centrifugal forces) is enormous and is responsible for the Sun orbiting around the Earth (in the Earth-bound reference system).
+For example, in an Earth-bound reference system (where the earth is represented as stationary), the fictitious force (the net of Coriolis and centrifugal forces) is enormous and is responsible for the Sun orbiting around the Earth.
 This is due to the large mass and velocity of the Sun (relative to the Earth).